Asoret717/Gaming-Isnt-Over/README.md

 ![image](https://user-images.githubusercontent.com/81707462/137816061-166a2552-757a-43ec-8904-36308fde1a5b.png)

-Now you are able to run the command to get ionic "npm install -g @ionic/cli":
+Now you are able to run the command to get ionic and other modules needed "npm install" and "npm install -g @ionic/cli":

 ![image](https://user-images.githubusercontent.com/81707462/137817214-bb53860e-5408-4d90-9e71-6a9b8146f570.png)